codeunion/fundamentals-of-web-development/README.md

 ## Weekly Rhythm

 The workshop is 8 weeks long and it's critical to establish a consistent weekly rhythm.
-These are the key moving parts for every week, each built around giving and receiving different flavors of feedback from teachers and fellow students.
+These are the key moving parts for every two-week sprint, each built around giving and receiving different flavors of feedback from teachers and fellow students.

 ### Projects